 For us to invest our money and time in promoting your book, it will be because we believe you’re a bestseller in the making.
 You will be an active reader, reading current award winners and bestsellers in your genre.
 Understand, we’re not giving contracts to great work.
 We’re looking for superior, and currently marketable manuscripts, and we’re looking for authors who understand that sales require effort on their part.

 If you believe your manuscript is the gold we’re looking for, and you want a team of committed professionals working alongside you to maximise your book’s potential and reach, touch base in the first instance through the Contact Form.

 Reading unsolicited manuscripts is a time-consuming process.
 There is a $65 submission fee to have us consider your manuscript.
 Unlike other publishers, if your manuscript is not selected for publication, you will receive a brief explaining why, and what you could do to enhance your work’s potential.

 Following your initial contact, you will be issued an invoice for the reading fee, and when paid, we will commence your assessment.
-We endeavour to complete assessments within six weeks.

 If you have any questions, email the Director, Carolyn Martinez, through the Contact Form.